bernardslb14/MembersRegulationSystem/README.md

 **Collaborators:** João Leite

+**Year:** 2020
+ㅤ
+ㅤ
 **Project Title:** Members Regulation System

 **Brief Description:**
-- A dynamic C program designed for efficient members quota regulation;
+- Dynamic C program designed for efficient members quota regulation over a year;
-- By reading data from files, organizing it into linked lists, and calculating compliance with regulated quotas, this application streamlines the process;
+- This program streamlines the annual payment process by grabbing data from files, arranging it into linked lists, and determining compliance with specified thresholds.
 ㅤ

 **Programming Languague:** C